Frequently Asked Questions

 - Maths Budget – introduce innovative methods and help people achieve national standards in maths.

 Tracking pupil progress is paramount.
-We will provide qualified and experienced educators and learning materials, in addition to sharing the impact of MOTM via an online platform and regular reports (just the ticket for justifying your premium spends when Ofsted come knocking).
+We will provide qualified and experienced educators and learning materials, in addition to sharing the impact of MOTM or EOTM via an online platform and regular reports.

-The MOTM programme is designed and quality assured by qualified teachers.
-MOTM Educators complete intensive MOTM training which has been created and delivered by qualified teachers.
+The MOTM/ EOTM programme is designed, and quality assured by qualified teachers.
+Our PAL Educators complete intensive training which has been created and delivered by qualified teachers.

-In addition to the MOTM training, each Educator has completed the Level 3 PESS Certificate, which is best practice qualification for non-QTS educators supporting in Primary Schools.
+In addition to the PAL training, each Educator has completed the Level 3 PESS Certificate, which is best practice qualification for non-QTS educators supporting in Primary Schools.